 The forecasts used in this Sectoral Skills Assessment are policy and investment neutral.
 This means the figures present a baseline outlook that takes into account historical trends and external economic conditions, but the figures do not reflect investment or policy that is unconfirmed or at planning/development stage.
-This data should be used in conjunction with other sources, and readers are encouraged to overlay the forecasts with their own sectoral knowledge.
+Therefore, the forecasts should be used in conjunction with other sources, and readers are encouraged to overlay the forecasts with their own local and sectoral knowledge.